 - Spread peanut butter all over pine cone.

-- Roll in bird seed and lay on parchment paper to dry.
+- Roll in bird seeds and lay on parchment paper to dry.

 Note: Remember to pick only pine cones from your yard.
 Some options to look for in bird seeds that provide nutrients for birds are black oil sunflower seeds, peanut butter, hulled peanuts, thistle seeds and suet mixes.
 Visit this great resource for more bird-feeding tips from Audubon.
 Also, when hanging, keep them as far away out of reach of squirrels if possible.